Cuba–Venezuela relations: Health care

 In return for Venezuelan oil, Cuba is sending approximately 30,000 to 50,000 technical personnel to Venezuela, including physicians, sport coaches, teachers, and arts instructors who offer social services, often in poverty-stricken regions.
 Under the programme Convenio de Atención a Pacientes implemented in 2000, Venezuela send patients and their relatives for medical treatment in Cuba where the Government of Venezuela pays the transportation costs, and Cuba bears all other expenses.

 In April 2005, the presidents Chávez and Castro signed an agreement to increase the number of healthcare workers in Venezuela in exchange for oil shipments.
 As part of the agreement, Cuba would help Venezuela train 30,000 "comprehensive community doctors" to staff Venezuela's "Barrio Adentro" (Inside the Barrio) public health program which included establishment of 1,000 free medical centers and surgical treatment for approximately 100,000 Venezuelans in Cuba.
 With Cuban assistance, Barrio Adentro network has four stages, delivering free healthcare from 7,000 local community clinics up to hospital level.
 The program is measured to have administered over 500 million consultations and saved over 1.4 million lives since its founding.
 Meanwhile, the oil shipment to Cuba is increased to 90000 oilbbl per day.
 In 2005 alone, 50,000 Venezuelans went to Cuba for free eye treatment.

 In conjunction with other government social programs, Barrio Adentro has been an important factor in the improvement of health indicators over the previous decade.
 This was highlighted in a study by the Council for Social and Economic Research which found that among other indicators, between 2003 – 2006 alone infant mortality fell in Venezuela from 18.5 per 1000 births to 14.2 per 1000 births.

 Research

 The Venezuelan Institute for Scientific Research and Cuban scientists collaborated in a research project for analyzing "stress" in rice production caused by drought or saline soils.
 Research findings on this were presented in the 4th International Encounter on Rice held in Havana in 2008.
 One of the several objectives of this joint scientific project is to understand the effectiveness of the hormones.

 Military ties

 Close ties with Cuba are helping Caracas in its goal to transform the military of Venezuela; these began in 2004.
 As part of an effort to remove US influence from the country, the Army of Venezuela is trying to replace NATO-compliant Belgian rifles with the AK-103.
 The Military of Cuba has over 40 years experience handling Soviet and Russian military equipment, and in training combatants in guerrilla warfare and in counterinsurgency operations.

+Interim President Delcy Rodriguez's government faces intense pressure from Washington to unwind Latin America’s most consequential leftist alliance, has entrusted her protection to Venezuelan bodyguards unlike deposed president Nicolas Maduro and his predecessor, the late president Hugo Chavez, who both relied on elite Cuban forces.